radareorg/radare2-book/src/analysis/code_analysis.md

 ### Control flow configuration

-Two most commonly used options for changing the behavior of control flow analysis in radare2 are `anal.hasnext` and `anal.afterjump`.
+Two most commonly used options for changing the behavior of control flow analysis in radare2 are `anal.hasnext` and `anal.jmp.after`.
 The first one allows forcing radare2 to continue the analysis after the end of the function, even if the next chunk of the code wasn't called anywhere, thus analyzing all of the available functions.
 The latter one allows forcing radare2 to continue the analysis even after unconditional jumps.

-In addition to those we can also set `anal.ijmp` to follow the indirect jumps, continuing analysis;
+In addition to those we can also set `anal.jmp.indir` to follow the indirect jumps, continuing analysis;
 `anal.pushret` to analyze `push ...; ret` sequence as a jump; `anal.nopskip` to skip the NOP sequences at a function beginning.